portworx/lcfs/INSTALL.md

 ```

 ## Step 2 - Start Docker using VFS
 Restart the Docker daemon and instruct it to use vfs as the graph driver.
-We will restart docker to use lcfs after in a few steps below.
+We will restart docker to use lcfs after in step #4.
 ```
 # sudo dockerd -s vfs
 ```